-Inspection carried out during the audit for the year under review revealed that the Party had established only one (1) office in Nairobi County.
-This was contrary to Section 7(f)(ii)&(iii) of the Political Parties Act, 2011 which requires a political party to be fully registered if it has submitted to the Registrar, the location and addresses of the branch offices of the political party, in more than half of the Counties.
+Inspection carried out revealed that the Party has only one party office out of thirty-eight (38) Counties visited.
+This was contrary to Section 7(f)(iii) of the Political Parties Act, 2011 which requires a political party to be fully registered if it has submitted to the Registrar of political parties the location and addresses of the branch offices of the political party, in more than half of the Counties.